JuliaDynamics/Associations.jl/docs/src/index.md

 ## Getting started

-Examples showcasing how to use the different methods work are provided under the respective documentation packages.
+Examples showing how to use the causal inference methods are provided in their respective documentation pages.
 Currently, this package provides two types of causal inference methods: those based on *entropy estimation*, and those based on geometric measures.